Liuuner/webuntu/README.md

 ## Overview

 This project aims to create a web-based user interface that simulates the look and feel of a real Ubuntu desktop environment.
 Users can interact with the website as if they were using a virtual machine running Ubuntu.
-Except the Terminal.
+Except the Shelly.

 ## Features